 M.Sc.
-(Botany) $-4^{th}$ Semester
+(Botany) - 4thSemester

-MSc/BOT/4/DSC3/A - Plant Growth & Development
+MSc/BOT/4/DSC3/A - Plant Growth & Developmental Biology

-Course Objective: The aim of this course is to give the students essential knowledge different aspects of plant growth and development especially germination and dormancy of seeds, plant growth regulators, senescence and abscission, photomorphogenesis and response of plant to different abiotic stresses.
+Course Objective: The aim of this course is to give the students essential knowledge of different aspects of plant growth and development especially germination and dormancy of seeds, plant growth regulators, senescence and abscission, photomorphogenesis and response of plants to different abiotic stresses, floral development.

-Course e outcomes (CO): On successful completion of this course, the students will be able to: CO1 Understand the basic concepts of plant growth and development.
+Course outcomes (CO): On successful completion of this course, the students will be able to: CO1 Understand the basic concepts of plant growth and development.
 CO2 Acquire in depth knowledge about various plant growth regulators and their role in physiology of growth and development.
-CO3 Describe metabolic changes associated with the senescence and abscission and their hormonal control.
-CO4 Demonstrate an understanding of physiology of flowering and sensory biology.
+Describe changes associated with the floral organs and mechanisms in development of size and shape of CO3 leaf and roots.
+CO4 Demonstrate an understanding of development RAM, SAM.

-Note for the paper setter: The question paper will consist of five questions in all.
-First question will be compulsory and will consist of five short questions of 2 marks each covering the whole syllabus.
-In addition, four more questions will be set unit-wise comprising of two questions from each of the two units.
-The candidates are required to attempt two more questions selecting at least one question from each unit.
+Note for the paper setter: Nine questions will be set in all.
+Question No.1 will be compulsory covering the entire syllabus.
+The remaining eight questions will be set with two questions from each Unit.
+The candidate will be required to attempt one question from each unit.
+All questions will be of equal marks.

-- 1. Plant Growth: Growth concepts, Growth curves, Growth analysis.
-Germination and Dormancy of seeds; factors affecting dormancy and its regulation by plant growth regulators and environmental factors. - 2.
-Stress Physiology: Response of plants to abiotic stresses: abiotic stress affecting plant productivity.
-Basic principles of crop improvement programme under stress.
+- 1. Plant Growth: Key concepts in growth and development, Growth curves, Growth analysis.
+Germination and Dormancy of seeds; factors affecting and its regulation by plant growth regulators and environmental factors, Response of plants to abiotic and abiotic stresses. - 2.
+Senescence and Abscission: Physiological and biochemical changes associated with senescence and abscission. - 3.
+Tropism: Phototropism, role of hormones, Geotropism and nastism.

-3. Plant Growth Regulators: Discovery, biosynthetic pathways, transport, influence on plant growth and mechanism of action of: Auxins, Gibberellins, Cytokinins, Ethylene,
+- 4. Plant Growth Regulators: Discovery, biosynthetic pathways, transport, influence on plant growth and mechanism of action of: Auxins, Gibberellins, Cytokinin, Ethylene, and Abscisic acid. - 5.
+Secondary metabolites and chemical defense: Secondary metabolite's biochemical mechanisms and its physiological functions, - 6.
+The Flowering Process: Photoperiodism and its significance mechanism of phytochrome action, photomorphogenesis and cryptochromes, role of vernalization.